Abdulwadoodd/LumosRV/Pipelined/README.md

-# Single-Cycle-RV
+# Pipelined RV32I
-Implementation of single cycle RISC-V processor in verilog
+Implementation of Pipelined RISC-V processor in verilog